EdDataScienceEES/tutorial-shaistilman/index.md

    - AIC is especially helpful when working with large datasets that have many potential explanatory variables.
 The goal is to find a model that explains the data well without including too many unnecessary details.

 4. **Limitations of AIC**
    - AIC is a useful tool, but it’s not the only measure of how good a model is.
-It’s important to also look at other metrics, like $R^2$ and F-statistics, to make sure the model truly fits the data and answers your research questions.
+It’s important to also look at other metrics, like R-Squared and F-statistics, to make sure the model truly fits the data and answers your research questions.
    - Don’t just drop variables from your model because it makes the AIC lower; this can lead to missing out on important information.
 Always think carefully about what each variable contributes to your model.

 #### Conclusion:
 AIC is a great tool for selecting models, but it’s not the whole picture.
 Using **drop1** and **step** functions in R helps refine your model by keeping the most important variables and removing those that aren’t contributing much.
 However, it’s crucial to think about your research questions and use other evaluation methods to ensure your model is meaningful and reliable.

+This tutorial equipped you with the skills to:

+- Load in data from packages, namely the `faraway` package.
+- What the AIC value is and what it represents.
+- When it is appropriate to use AIC model selecton.
+- How to perfrom AIC model selection using `drop1` and `step` functions.
+- How to interpret the output from `drop1` and `step` functions.
+- The limitations of AIC.

+We hope this has demonstrated the power of model selection in refining complex, long models, similar to the extensive ecological datasets you may encounter in your future!

 ---
 # 6. Challenge